secureCodeBox/documentation/docs/contributing/test-concept/scanner-test.md

 ```
 All previous tests will be deleted and the current test will be run on a clean slate.

-if no clean install is needed before running the test, it's possible to only run the tests themselves through:
+If no clean install is needed before running the test, it is possible to run only the tests themselves through:

 ```bash
 make integration-tests